william81fr/cb-tuto-bio/README.md

 Click inside the box called "About Me", then hit Ctrl+A to make sure the entire box contents are highlighted, then right-click and copy.

 Open your code editor of choice, then click the `File > New` menu to open a new tab, and paste there the contents of your current bio.
-Then select the `File > Save as` menu, choose a file name with today's date and time, change "save as type" to `Hyper Text Markup Language (*.html)` and confirm.
+Then select the `File > Save as` menu, choose a file name with today's date and time as well as the word "bio", change "save as type" to `Hyper Text Markup Language (*.html)` and confirm.

 Same process to backup your current wishlist:
 * in your CB profile editor, find the box called Wish Lists, click inside, select all the contents with Ctrl+A, right click, copy
-* in your code editor, open a new file, paste the contents, write today's date and and time in the file name, save as type HTML, confirm save.
+* in your code editor, open a new file, paste the contents, write today's date and and time in the file name as well as the word "wishlists", save as type HTML, confirm save.

 I would suggest repeating this process every day you make a change, so that you can easily restore a previous backup at any time.